gateio/gateapi-php/docs/Api/UnifiedApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$currencies = 'BTC,ETH'; // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time.
+$currencies = 'BTC,ETH'; // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time

 try {
     $result = $apiInstance->getUnifiedTransferables($currencies);